jwplayer/applicaster-docs/concepts/delivery.md

 {:toc}

 ## Zapp video consumption
-All Zapp apps on all platforms consume playlists and metadata from feeds.
-Feeds get data from JW Player endpoints.

-Pipes2 is the Applicater framework that translates JW Player playlists into the feeds structure that Zapp apps can understand.
-This happens realtime, wihtout content synchronization to Applicaster servers.
+Zapp apps on all platforms consume video lists and video metadata from feeds.
+Feeds are contructred from JW Player playlist.
+Pipes2 is the Zapp component that translates JW Player playlists into the feeds structure that Zapp apps can understand.

 Some characteristics of Pipes2:
+- Realtime translation (no content synchronization)
 - Served in the cloud (Firebase)
 - Written once to serve all our supported platforms
 - Changes to Pipes2 are done remotely without needing to release a new version of the app
 - Caching
 - API Monitoring

+The video assets themselves (m3u8, mp4, aac, jpg, srt, etc) are servce from the JW Player CDNs.

 <img src="../img/content-delivery.png" width="768">
 <!--